-Brice wanted a family, even though he had been emotionally deserted by a father who deserted him at birth and by a mother who could not ‘mothered’ him.
+Brice wanted a family even though he had been effectively deserted by a father at birth and by a mother who could not ‘mother’ him.
 Perhaps his desire to have his own family was influenced by his experience of living with his mentor, Harry Botkin, and his family when Brice attended the Arts Students League.
 By all accounts, Botkin was a wonderful father and his family was extremely loving and supportive.
-Or, maybe it was simply to find the stability and warmth that had been so painfully absent in his life.
+Or, maybe it was simply to find the stability and warmth that had been so painfully absent from his life.

-In early 1950, Brice’s wife, Shirley, was expecting—and Brice was thrilled.
+Whatever his reasons were, by early in 1950, Brice’s wife, Shirley, was expecting—and Brice was thrilled.
 He was determined to be an engaged, caring father—the opposite to his father, Nicky Arnstein.

 With a baby on the way, Fanny purchased a Richard Neutra-designed, mid-century, home for her son and daughter-in-law, located in Brentwood, West Los Angeles – The Richard Neutra Demonstration Plywood House, built in 1936.

 From all appearances, life had become very good for Brice, and, most importantly, stable.
 But of course, everyone knows what they say about appearances.